statOmics/pda19-20/pages/sdaMsqrobSimple.md

 ![Figure 10.
 MSqRob Summarization tab](./figs/MSqRobSummarization2.png)

 We then select the robust method, which we will use in the downstream data analysis method so as to implement the two-stage MSqRob procedure.
-Also download the summarization results.

 What do you see upon summarization with the robust method and why would that be the case?
 [2.3.3.a]